garrettmflynn/webnwb/README.md

 https://docs.google.com/document/d/1qGuBUHIRhal0d4DLK3urtj9YU6lTt8CddRkqCF-faQg/edit#

 ### Additional Tasks
+- Keep important metadata in file (e.g. neurodata_type).
+Don’t search!
-- Fix getMatchingClass to find the closest set...
+    - Fix getMatchingClass to find the closest set.
+Actually use the spec info
+- Remove undefined values from actual file.
+Null is fine.
+- Support in freerange
 - Track whether required: false... (attributes)
 - Quantities: 1 = required, ? = optional, * = zero to many, + = 1 or more ( groups )
 - _inc is inheritance when combined to _def.
 Otherwise it is just about composition.